tangowithcode/tango_with_django_2/manuscript/chapter13-template-tags.md

     	return {'cats': Category.objects.all()}

-As you can see we have made a method called, `get_category_list()` which returns the list of categories, and that is assocaited with a template called `rango/cats.html`.
-Now create a template called ''rango/cats.html`in the templates directory with the following code:
+As you can see we have made a method called, `get_category_list()` which returns the list of categories, and that is associated with a template called `rango/cats.html`.
+Now create a template called `rango/cats.html` in the templates directory with the following code:

 {lang="html",linenos=off}
 	<ul class="nav nav-sidebar">